Itamar-Avitan/BudgetBot/README.md

 Imagine having a **personal finance assistant** that lives in your WhatsApp and understands Hebrew perfectly:

+> **🚀 NEW in v2.1-optimized**: Ultra-fast responses with intelligent caching and batch processing!

 ### **💬 Natural Conversations**
 ```
 You: "קניתי קפה ב-15"